-Next Open Day - Saturday 13th October 10am - 1pm
+Next Open Day - Saturday 2nd February 10am - 1pm

 Physics is unique.
 No other subject allows you to gain such a deep understanding of the way the world works.
-Physics is both the everyday and the extraordinary, from explaining why the sky is blue, to understanding quantum theory and Einstein’s relativity.
+Physics is both the everyday and extraordinary, from explaining why the sky is blue, to understanding quantum theory and Einstein’s relativity.
 A Level Physics combines practical investigations and experiments with theoretical ideas, giving you the skills to logically analyse and solve problems; skills which can be applied to any scientific or mathematical challenge.

 This course will provide you with the concepts and mathematical tools for a deep understanding of modern physics.
-Your first year will consist of five topic areas: Particles and Radiation, Waves, Mechanics and Materials, Electricity and Practical & Measurement Skills.
+Your first year will consist of five topic areas: Particles and Radiation, Waves, Mechanics and Materials, Electricity and Practical and Measurement Skills.
 Within these topics you will learn about subatomic particles like the quark and the neutrino, gain a basic understanding of quantum theory and current electricity, and cover forces and mechanics including projectile motion.